Ortho-K corrects vision and controls myopia

 The study’s authors looked at 45 children aged 7-13 who had a diagnosis of myopia who were treated with orthokeratology over a 12 month period in one eye but received no treatment in the other eye.
 The myopia in the untreated eye got significantly worse over the 12 month period and the axial length also increased significantly in the untreated eye.

-Orthokeratology is a vision correction device and myopia treatment that involves a doctor measuring the contours of the cornea of the eye and designing a custom rigid contact lens unique to your eye.
+Orthokeratology is a vision correction device and myopia treatment that involves a doctor measuring the contours of the surface cornea of the eye using a machine called a corneal topographer.
+The resulting image and data is used to design a custom rigid contact lens unique to your eye.
 The lens is worn at night for clear vision during the day.
 The ortho-k lens does not need to be worn during the day.

 Source: Jpn J Ophthalmol.
 2018 May;62(3):327-334